What types of innovation are there?

 Social innovation: Social innovations are innovations where the benefit lies with society and the purpose is not primarily profit.
 Examples include innovation in education, poverty reduction, equal opportunities and health.

 Environmental innovation: All innovations that contribute to improving the environment are environmental innovations.
-For example, environmentally friendly products, contributions to environmental protection or the avoidance of emissions.
+This concerns for example environmentally friendly products, contributions to environmental protection or the avoidance of emissions.

 Degree of innovation - How new is the innovation?